wp-plugins/ewww-image-optimizer/readme.txt

 = NextGEN Integration =

 Features re-optimization capability, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
-NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.
+NOTE: Does not optimize thumbnails on initial upload, 1.4.1+ will provide the option to optimize thumbnails after uploading images.

 = GRAND Flash Album Gallery Integration =